How to minimise the pain of ecommerce returns

 With that in mind, here are a number of tactics you can deploy to minimise the pain of returns.

-Step 1 - analyse the returns process
+Step 1 - analyse the returns process with returns management software

 For example, do customers have total clarity on the returns policies?
 Do they know what the windows for returns are, and how that might differ from the window for warranty claims for example?